-Pridopidine is an oral drug currently in development for the treatment of Huntington’s disease and ALS.
-It is administered in a small easy-to-swallow capsule twice daily.
+Pridopidine is an oral investigational drug currently in development for the treatment of Huntington’s disease (HD) and amyotrophic lateral sclerosis (ALS).
+It is administered in a small, easy-to-swallow capsule twice daily.
 Multiple clinical studies have been conducted providing important understanding about pridopidine’s safety, mechanism of action, and efficacy.

 These mechanisms are crucial for a neuron’s function and survival.

 Studies in animal models and human cells show that pridopidine prevents neuronal cell death and can strengthen and enhance the connections between neurons.

 Pridopidine has been studied in more than 1300 people, and long-term safety data are available from previous clinical studies, some running up to 5 years.
 In these investigational studies, pridopidine at the therapeutic dose has an observed safety and tolerability profile comparable to placebo.
 Most reported adverse events included falls, nausea, diarrhea, and cold-like symptoms.

 Prilenia holds orphan drug designation for pridopidine in both HD and ALS in the United States and EU.
 In addition, pridopidine has received Fast Track designation by the U.S. Food and Drug Administration (FDA) for the treatment of HD.
 Drugs that receive Fast Track designation may be eligible for more frequent communications with the FDA and may also qualify for accelerated approval and priority review of new drug applications.